pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/components/list-group.md

   </a>
 </div>
 {% endcapture %}
-{% include example.html content=example %}
+{% _includes example.html content=example %}

 ## JavaScript behavior

-Use the tab JavaScript plugin—include it individually or through the compiled `bootstrap.js` file—to extend our list group to create tabbable panes of local content.
+Use the tab JavaScript plugin—_includes it individually or through the compiled `bootstrap.js` file—to extend our list group to create tabbable panes of local content.

 <div class="bd-example" role="tabpanel">
   <div class="row">